TampereHacklab/hacklab-sentinel/README.md

 NODE_ENV=development npm start

 ```
-Or install nodemon with following command(does need sudo)
+Or install nodemon with following command(does need sudo on Linux)
 ```
 npm install -g nodemon
 ```